InsidiousMind/material-bliss-gatsby/README.md

-# gatsby-starter-default
+# Material Bliss

-The default Gatsby starter.
+A rewrite of the material bliss theme for Jekyll using gatsby.

-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).
+This will make maintence and extending of the site easier.

-## Install
+## Developing with Gatsby

 Make sure that you have the Gatsby CLI program installed:
 ```sh